Rainbell129/Obsidian-Homepage/README.md

 1. Install Dataview, Banners, React Components, Admonition and Activity History (Quickadd optional);
 2. The theme Blue Topaz is suggested;
 3. Enable React Components; Create a components folder and put "music and birthday countdown.md" in it;
-4. Add the two css files to your css snippets folder;
+4. Add the two css files to your css snippets folder; (\* The css file disable hover preview for wiki links)
 5. Dataview: enable dataviewjs and inline queries;
 6. Admonition: create an "ad-col2" view with no background colors and no codeblock names;